Middle-earth: Shadow of War - Blade of Galadriel Review

 Blade of Galadriel,NoobFeed,WB Games,Monolith Games,

-Blade of Galdriel starts off during the final moments between Sauron and Celebrimbor, with Eltariel wounded and betrayed.
-With her morale drained Eltariel desperately ask Galdriel to return home but is ignored, now charged with a new task.
+Blade of Galadriel starts off during the final moments between Sauron and Celebrimbor, with Eltariel wounded and betrayed.
+With her morale drained, Eltariel desperately asks Galadriel to return home but is ignored, now charged with a new task.
 To find Talion and fix the mistakes she has made.

 Light plays a major role in the game and is incorporated into the Nemesis System.
-Since much of Eltariel's attacks are light base some Uruks adapted to the change.
+Since much of Eltariel's attacks are light-based, some Uruks have adapted to the change.
 Uruks can now resist Light-based attacks, adding another layer of strategy when facing these ever-changing enemies.

-Speaking of the Nemesis System, Eltariel can recruit Uruks but not the same way as Talion.
-Instead of dominating their minds Eltariel has to win their loyalty, and she has one chance to recruit Uruks.
+Speaking of the Nemesis System, Eltariel can recruit Uruks, but not in the same way as Talion.
+Instead of dominating their minds, Eltariel has to win their loyalty, and she has one chance to recruit Uruks.
 This means you can't keep going after powerful Uruks and must pick from a pool that is willing to join you.
-This can feel limiting but given the circumstances of Eltariel's abilities and her stance on the matter it fits the character.
+This can feel limiting, but given the circumstances of Eltariel's abilities and her stance on the matter, it fits the character.

-Like Talion you can equip Eltariel with various augments to boost her existing equipment.
-Gems, weapons, armor, and other additions are available throughout the game from Captains.
+Like Talion, you can equip Eltariel with various augments to boost her existing equipment.
+Gems, weapons, armor, and other additions from Captains are available throughout the game.
 Like the core campaign, Eltariel's look is altered based on what armor she is wearing.
-The set bonuses better tailor to Eltariel's skills but it's nothing new from what we've seen from Talion's equipment.
+The set bonuses are better tailored to Eltariel's skills, but it's nothing new based on what we've seen from Talion's equipment.

 Eltariel's skills are unique and separated into combat and ranged.
 Legacy skills carry over from Talion's adventures, giving Eltariel access to Spirit Step and Talon Strike.
-As before you'll earn skill points by obtaining experience from completing quests.
+As before, you'll earn skill points by obtaining experience by completing quests.
 The basic experience grind.

-Much of Blade of Galadriel is the same from Shadow of War.
-The new way to recruit Uruks feels limited and while the story does provide some resolution to the plot the overall DLC is short.
+Much of Blade of Galadriel is the same as Shadow of War.
+The new way to recruit Uruks feels limited, and while the story does provide some resolution to the plot, the overall DLC is short.
 The boss battles are excellent, easily overshadowing any major fight in Talion's adventure, but these are small and far between.
-Those yearning for more Shadow of War content will find Blade of Galadriel a fun distraction but for many, it's a pass.
+Those yearning for more Shadow of War content will find Blade of Galadriel a fun distraction, but for many, it's a pass.

 Adam Siddiqui